Hurricane Gordon: Florida

 In the Florida Keys, wind gusts up to 49 mph caused minor damage to trees and motor homes.
 Intense rainbands caused flooding in low-lying and poorly-draining areas, mostly in the upper Florida Keys.
 High tides closed portions of U.S. 1.
 In the Tampa Bay area, outer rainbands downed power lines and trees, one of which fell onto a car.

+The external tank used on Space Shuttle mission STS-71 was involved in an at-sea rescue during the storm and a subsequent court case.
+The tank was being delivered by barge to the launch site when the tow vehicle encountered issues on November 15 due to the storm.
+Their mayday signal was picked up by an oil tanker, which responded and towed the tug and its cargo to safety.
+NASA offered $5 million to the crew of the tanker as a reward, but the United States Department of Justice reduced the offer to $1 million.
+The tanker company and crew sued and were awarded $6.4 million, believed to be the largest such award in U.S. history.
+This was reduced to $4.125 million on appeal.

 While Gordon was moving across southern Florida, Virginia Key reported sustained winds of 53 mph, which was the highest in the state.
 Gusts reached 83 mph at a location in southern Dade County.
 Similar to the Caribbean, the storm dropped heavy rainfall in southern Florida, with widespread areas reporting over 6 in in the eastern portion of the state.
 Rainfall peaked at 16.1 in in Coopertown.
 High waves from Gordon severely eroded beaches along the state's eastern coastline, and damaged coral and artificial reef systems.
 Waves flooded coastal roads up to 2 ft deep in Miami Beach, and also damaged seawalls.
 Near Fort Lauderdale, the storm washed a 508 ft cargo ship aground less than 150 ft from the beach.
 Several other boats sank or were beached, which prompted 37 rescues.
 One woman was rescued after being swept 3000 ft off a fishing pier in Boynton Beach.
 Gordon spawned six tornadoes in the state, of which two did no damage and two caused minor damage.
 A tornado in Lake Worth damaged 39 homes and two businesses.
 The most damaging tornado was an F2 in southern Brevard County, which originated as a waterspout and moved onshore near Barefoot Bay.
 It moved through a mobile home community, destroying 62 homes and damaging 227 others to some extent; damage from the tornado was estimated at $10 million.
 The same tornado injured 40 people, causing six to be hospitalized, and killed an elderly man who died due to head trauma.